GABRIELLE

-Gabrielle Bates is the author of Judas Goat (Tin House, 2023), a New York Times Book Review critics pick, NPR Best Book of 2023, and finalist for the Washington State Book Award in Poetry.
-Originally from Birmingham, Alabama, she currently lives in Seattle, where she works for Open Books: A Poem Emporium and co-hosts the podcast The Poet Salon with Luther Hughes and Dujie Tahat.
-Her work has appeared in the New Yorker, Poem-a-Day, Ploughshares, and elsewhere, and she has served as visiting faculty for a variety of universities, arts organizations, and museums, including the University of Washington Rome Center and the Tin House Writers' Workshops.
+Gabrielle Bates's poems have appeared in the New Yorker, Ploughshares, Poem-a-Day, Kenyon Review, and Sewanee Review.
+Her debut collection, Judas Goat (Tin House, 2023), was named a Best Book of 2023 by NPR and Electric Lit and a finalist for the Washington State Book Award in Poetry.
+Originally from Alabama, Bates is currently based in the Pacific Northwest, where she works for Open Books: A Poem Emporium, co-hosts the podcast The Poet Salon, and serves occasionally as visiting faculty for the University of Washington Rome Center and the Tin House Writers' Workshops.
+You can follow her on ig (@gabrielle_bates_) and twitter (@GabrielleBates).

 “Stunning… nearly impossible to put down…” —Autostraddle